 Another noticeable difference between the Chase Sapphire Preferred® Card and the American Express® Gold Card is their everyday rewards earning rates.
 While both cards have tiered rewards earning, where purchases in certain categories earn more than purchases in other categories, the rates that the cards earn are different.

-With the Sapphire Preferred® card, you have tiered rewards earning with 2X Ultimate Rewards® points earned per $1 spent on travel and dining purchases and 1X point per $1 spent on all other purchases.
+With the Sapphire Preferred® card, you have tiered rewards earning with 2X Ultimate Rewards® points earned per $1 spent on travel and dining purchases as well as 2x points on grocery store purchases up to $1,000 spent monthly through April 30, 2021; earn 1X point per $1 spent on all other purchases.
 The Gold from American Express earns 4X Membership Rewards® points per dollar spent when you dine at restaurants worldwide and at U.S. supermarkets (on up to $25,000 per year in purchases, then 1X).
 This card also earns 3X points on flights booked directly with airlines or on amextravel.com, and 1X point per $1 on all other purchases.

 The Gold card has higher points earning potential in dining out, U.S grocery spend, and if you book flights directly with airlines or on amextravel.com; however, the Sapphire Preferred® has the advantage in that all travel spend earns 2X points (including categories like hotels, car rentals, etc.) instead of just specific airfare spend.
 Depending on your spending habits, either card could be more valuable for everyday points earning.

 The welcome bonus offered to new cardholders is solid with both of these cards.
-With the American Express® Gold Card you can earn 60,000 Membership Rewards® points after spending $4,000 on eligible purchases with the card within the first six months.
-The Chase Sapphire Preferred® Card, on the other hand, is currently offering new cardholders 60,000 bonus points after spending $4,000 on purchases within the first three months of opening an account, which is worth up to $750 when redeemed for travel through the Chase Ultimate Rewards® program.
+With the American Express® Gold Card you can earn 60,000 Membership Rewards® points after spending $4,000 on eligible purchases with the card within the first six months; additionally, earn up to $50 in statement credits for grocery store purchases.
+The Chase Sapphire Preferred® Card, on the other hand, is currently offering new cardholders 80,000 bonus points after spending $4,000 on purchases within the first three months of opening an account, which is worth up to $1,000 when redeemed for travel through the Chase Ultimate Rewards® program.
 For the same minimum spend amount, the Sapphire Preferred® card has a slight lead in the value of the points you can earn as a new cardholder, but the Gold Card offers more time to reach this threshold.